 Have you ever wished that you had fewer interruptions at work?

 We all know that we are more productive when we are focused.
 However, in some workplaces, it can feel virtually impossible to concentrate on the task at hand.
 I can definitely relate to this challenge.
-My first job after college was a full-time sales position in the front-office for the Washington Wizards, a professional basketball team based in Washington, D.C.
+My first job after college was a full-time sales position in the front-office for the Washington Wizards, the professional basketball team based in Washington, D.C.

 As you might imagine, my clients and colleagues loved to talk about sports.
 Clients would frequently call to discuss the latest team news, and colleagues would often drop by each other’s workspaces to do the same.
 This definitely made work fun.
 There are not many jobs where talking about sports can actually be considered part of your job.
 However, this also made it really challenging to focus and get meaningful work done.

 Since my compensation in this role was tied to my productivity, I needed to be very deliberate with my time.
 However, I didn’t want to be seen as an unfriendly.
 So, I developed some strategies that made it easier to concentrate- without ostracizing the people around me.
-In this article, you’ll learn 3 practical ways to eliminate unexpected interruptions at work, so that you can get more done in less time too.
+In this article, you’ll learn 3 practical ways to eliminate interruptions at work, so that you can get more done in less time too.

 Note: If this is your first time at StrongerHabits.com, you can click here to take a free assessment that measures your habits in four areas that have a major impact on how you feel and perform each day.
 The assessment takes less than 3 minutes, and you get your results immediately.